Kentucky's Rupp Arena: A College Basketball Mecca With A Complicated Racial Past

 At the end of the day, White says, in sports, coaches are judged for their results.

 "We don't give them credit for just showing up to the game, right?
 We give them credit if they win," White says.
-"The results are that [Rupp] had one Black player in 42 years."
+"The results are that [Rupp signed] one Black player in 42 years."

 Since the demands from the African-American and Africana Studies faculty were publicized about a month ago, the conversation on campus has died down, overtaken by worries about reopening amid the coronavirus pandemic and whether the fall football season will go on.

-Note: A previous version of this story incorrectly stated that Adolph Rupp coached only one Black player.
-In fact, Rupp signed only one Black player but coached a total of three.
-In his final season, Rupp coached two Black players from the University of Kentucky football team who temporarily joined the basketball squad as walk-ons.